 CAMERAS & RECORDING DEVICES

 Use of audio or video recording devices, professional cameras or cameras with removable lenses are not permitted during performances in the Auditorium or Community House.

 Please leave the following items behind as they are not permitted into Chautauqua Auditorium:

-• Food or beverages
+• Abosolutely no food or beverages (water ok)

-• Glass or metal containers or bottles
+• Glass or metal containers

 • Animals (except service dogs)